America's Top Scams and Scammers Revealed (A List of Common Scams Scammers Try in 2018)

 - Apply to direct lenders only.
 If you must take a payday or installment loan, make sure it's from an actual lender.

 - Read the email and look for flaws and errors.
 Google the company name.
 "ACE" in the email above comes back with many scam reports and a fake company.

 - Real collection companies use these tactics too!
-Even if you find out that the debt or the companies involved are real, that doesn't mean what they are saying is true.
-A company can sue you for money you owe.
+Even if you find out that the debtor or the companies involved are actual, that doesn't mean what they are saying is true.
+A company can sue you for the money you owe.
 However, if you did not write them a physical check, they can not claim fraud.
-You breached a financial agreement and that is a civil court matter.
+You breached a financial agreement, and that is a civil court matter.
 You will not go to jail or be arrested.
 The only time this is possible is if you wrote an actual physical check for the loan amount.

 IRS Scammer Threatens Cop Too Funny